Can chickens fly?

 It's a matter of survival.

-Our domesticated birds are descended from the wild jungle fowl of Asia.
-In the wild, it's completely natural for them to fly.
+Our domesticated birds are descended from the wild red and grey jungle fowl of Asia.
+In the wild, it's completely natural for them to fly – although they prefer to eat from the ground.

-They use their wings to escape predators and to roost in trees at night.
-Staying on the ground would be far too dangerous.
+They use their wings to escape predators, and to roost in trees at night.

 If you've ever had light-bodied hens who have not got into the roost in time at night, you'll often find them sitting quite happily in a tree nearby.
-It's the remains of that inherited instinct to roost up high.
+It's the remains of that inherited instinct to roost off the ground.

 How far can chickens fly?

-Not far.
-Naturally speaking domestic chickens aren't good flyers - their body weight is too heavy for their wings to carry them any distance.
-They tend to do a kind of hop and flap motion.
+And even if they do manage some height, their body weight is generally too heavy for the wings to carry them any distance.
+So rather than flying in the way that garden birds can, for example, chickens tend to do a kind of hop and flap motion.

 It's not terribly elegant!

 Left to themselves, they'll generally stay on the ground where they can forage for food.
-But they'll fly if they have to: to escape predators, to roost, to get out of their run onto open land and occasionally, in my experience, just to prove who's boss.
+But they'll fly if they have to: to escape predators, to roost, to get out of their run onto open land.

-Trust me - it's not easy persuading a chicken to come down from a 30 foot high bay tree at dusk.
-Miss Marple was just showing me she could call the shots...
+Trust me, it's not easy persuading a chicken to come down from a 30 foot high bay tree at dusk.
+My Wyandotte, Miss Marple, was just showing me she could call the shots...

 My Wyandotte hen, Miss Marple, roosted in my 30 foot high bay tree in the evening.